 1. Seed procurement:

 Firstly, where and how do you outsource your seeds or planting material?
 This is where most farmers get it wrong.
 You are expected to get your planting materials or seeds from a reputable agro-allied store.

 The word “reputable” is very important here; because, when your seeds or planting materials are bad, automatically you are going to experience crop failure.
 Not only crop failure but also huge losses of investments because the pre-planting operations you had carried out are no longer useful.

 This is why you should get your seeds or planting materials from a traceable and reputable agro-allied store.

-1. Land preparation:
+2. Land preparation:

-It provides a suitable environment for the seeds or planting by allowing easy percolation of water and movement of air into the seeds or planting material to aid quick germination.
+Preparing your farmland is an important pre-planting operation in agriculture that most farmers get wrong from inception.
+Land preparation provides a suitable environment for the seeds or planting by allowing easy percolation of water and movement of air into the seeds or seedlings to aid quick germination.

 For your crop, it ensures a sterile environment where crop pests and disease pathogens are eradicated.
 It also provides anchorage and support for the crop.
 The best form of land preparation technique is conventional land preparation practice.

-1. Soil pH determination:
+3. Soil pH determination:

-• On field test: There are ways you test soil pH without going to the laboratory.
+• On-field test: There are ways you test soil pH without going to the laboratory.
 This can be achieved using a material such as litmus paper.
 (You can open the link later to read more about it)

 When the value you obtain from soil testing falls below or above these values, 5.5– 6.5, you need to correct the soil pH through liming.

-1. Seed Treatment:
+4. Seed Treatment:

 Even after buying your seeds from a reputable agro-allied company, it is essential you treat your seeds or planting material.
 Seed treatment serves two purposes: